Jump To Section

 - How to Eat Soft-Boiled Eggs

-- Ajitsuke Tamago, or Soy-Marinated Soft-Boiled Eggs Recipe
+- Ajitsuke Tamago, or Soy-Marinated Easy Soft-Boiled Eggs Recipe

 What’s the Difference Between Soft Boiled and Hard-Boiled Eggs?

 A hard-boiled egg is one that has been cooked, usually in gently boiling water, until both whites and yolks inside the shell have solidified.
-Hard-boiled eggs hold their shape when cut or incorporated into other dishes like potato salad or deviled eggs while soft-boiled eggs are best served with dishes that benefit from their oozy, saucy centers, like pastas and stews.
+Hard-boiled eggs hold their shape when cut or incorporated into egg recipes like deviled eggs or dishes like potato salad.

 How to Soft Boil Eggs in the Microwave